-The Coping Through Football and Football for Health project will be shut down for 1 week at Easter :
+The Coping Through Football Project (adult sessions) and Football for Health (youth sessions) will be taking a break for the festive season:

 The Coping Through Football project is an initiative that demonstrates how two sporting charities, London Playing Fields Foundation (LPFF) and Leyton Orient Trust (LOT), can work with the NHS to produce a sustainable recovery approach to engage with and improve the wellbeing of adults and young people experiencing mental health issues.